 \begin{corollary}[No Monopsony, No Fixed Costs, and CRS] Assuming price-taking behavior in input markets (i.e., $\nu_{ij}=1$ for all $i,j$,) no fixed costs (i.e., $\text{FC}_i=0$ for all $i$,) and constant returns to scale (i.e., $\text{RS} = 1$ for all $i$,) Theorem \ref{thm:profshare_decomp} reduces to

 \end{corollary}

-Equation (\ref{eq:profshare_nomonopFCRS}) states that under the assumptions of cost minimization, price-taking behavior in input markets, no fixed costs, and continuously-differentiable production functions of homogeneity degree one, the aggregate profit share can be computed as the input-output multiplier---the ratio of sales to GDP---times one minus the inverse of the harmonic sales-weighted markup.

-It can be shown that this expression of the aggregate profit share could be obtained in the general framework of \cite{baqaee2020productivity}.\footnote{This profit share would be recorded in the first row and $f^*$-th column of the Leoentief inverse matrix augmented with a fictitious factor called ``profits'' and denoted $f^*$.} Such an expression can be used for inference, provided one is willing to make strong assumptions on returns to scale.
+Equation (\ref{eq:profshare_nomonopFCRS}) in Corollary \ref{corr:corr:nomonopFCRS} states that under the assumptions of cost minimization, price-taking behavior in input markets, no fixed costs, and continuously-differentiable production functions of homogeneity degree one, the aggregate profit share can be computed as the input-output multiplier---the ratio of sales to GDP---times one minus the inverse of the harmonic sales-weighted markup.
+This expression of the aggregate profit share obtains in the general framework of \cite{baqaee2020productivity}.\footnote{This profit share would be recorded in the first row and $f^*$-th column of the Leoentief inverse matrix augmented with a fictitious factor called ``profits'' and denoted $f^*$.} Such an expression can be used for inference provided one is willing to make strong assumptions on returns to scale.
 Equipped with markup estimates for all producers in the economy, one can compute the harmonic sales-weighted average markup, read the input-output multiplier from National Accounts, and then infer the aggregate profit share.
 Similarly, provided knowledge on the aggregate profit share, one can rearrange equation (\ref{eq:profshare_nomonopFCRS}) and back out the aggregate markup as

 Importantly, notice that taking input-output networks into account is crucial for inferring the aggregate profit share from micro data and for backing out the aggregate markup from macro data.
-Neglecting production networks would lead to underestimating the profit share by a factor of $\chi$, which is approximately equal to two in the United States.
+Neglecting production networks would lead to underestimating the profit share by a factor of $\chi$, which is around two in the United States.
 Similarly, ignoring production networks would lead to overstating the aggregate markup by a factor of

 This bias can be substantial.
 To see this, suppose that $\chi = 2$ and $\Lambda_\Pi = 0.2$.
 Then, ignoring production networks would lead us to conclude that the aggregate markup is 113\% larger than it actually is.
 Finally, notice that if there is no vertical integration in the economy, $\chi = 1$, and neither inference of the aggregate markup nor that of the profit share are biased.